-where PD is the power dissipated by the regulator and θ{JA} is the thermal resistance from the junction of the die to the ambient temperature.
+Where PD is the power dissipated by the regulator and θ{JA} is the thermal resistance from the junction of the die to the ambient temperature.
 The junction temperature, T_J , is given by Equation 30:

-$$T{J} = (T_A + T{RISE})$$ (EQ.
+$$T{J} = (T{A} + T{RISE})$$ (EQ.
 30)

-where T_A is the ambient temperature.
-For the WFQFN package, the θ{IA} is +30 °C/W.
+Where T_A is the ambient temperature.
+For the QFN package, the θ{JA} is +38 $^{\circ}$ C/W.

-The actual junction temperature should not exceed the absolute maximum junction temperature of +125°C. When considering the thermal design, remember to consider the thermal needs of the rectifier diode.
+The actual junction temperature should not exceed the absolute maximum junction temperature of +125°C When considering the thermal design, (consider the thermal needs of the rectifier diode).

-The ISL78208 delivers full current at ambient temperatures up to +105°C if the thermal impedance from the thermal pad maintains the junction temperature below the thermal shutdown level, depending on the Input Voltage/Output Voltage combination and the switching frequency.
+The ISL85033 delivers full current at ambient temperatures up to +85°C if the thermal impedance from the thermal pad maintains the junction temperature below the thermal shutdown level, depending on the Input Voltage/Output Voltage combination and the switching frequency.
 The device power dissipation must be reduced to maintain the junction temperature at or below the thermal shutdown level.
+Figure 49 illustrates the power derating versus ambient temperature for the ISL85033 evaluation kit.
+Note that the evaluation kit derating curve is based on total circuit dissipation, not IC dissipation alone.